 Attic/Wall Insulation

-When complete, findings for the ongoing research on the measure life of commercial heating, ventilation, and air conditioning (HVAC) equipment will be added into a final combined report.
+High-efficiency Unitary Equipment (Commercial HVAC)

 Key Findings

-Using a survey-based methodology, the Evaluation Team gathered information about survival of six residential measures installed through Connecticut’s energy efficiency programs from 2011-2019.
-In line with industry standard practice, we used a parametric survival analysis approach to estimate the “survival” function of each equipment type to develop estimates of its effective useful life (EUL) and remaining useful life (RUL).
+Using a survey-based methodology, the Evaluation Team gathered information about survival of six residential measures and one commercial measure installed through Connecticut’s energy efficiency programs from 2011-2019.
+In line with very long-standing industry standard practice, we used a parametric survival analysis approach to estimate the “survival” function of each equipment type to develop estimates of its effective useful life (EUL) and remaining useful life (RUL).

 Effective Useful Life (EUL) – the median number of years between installation of a piece of equipment and its failure or removal